farrell-dan/concordia-nodejs-http-methods/README.md

 This repository contains a frontend and a backend folder.
 This means that each folder is contains a complete environment (`package.json`, `/node_modules`) and are completely independent.
 You cannot reference code from one environment in the other environment.

 Generally speaking, the frontend will query the backend via calls to the server endpoints.

+## Task

+To be clear, **you don't need to edit any of the code in the `frontend`**.
+This work is done for you.
+Your primary task is to create the server endpoint to process the order.
+Once your server is complete, the form should work fine.

+---

 ### The Frontend